Dipto9999/Scrolling_Display_C/README.md

     * [Encoding](#Encoding)
 * [Credit](#Credit)

+UBC APSC Data Acquisition (DAQ) C Library Installed to Make Use of the Given
+ * Functions and Simulate the Scrolling Display.

 ## Overview

 A simple <b>C</b> project was written using programming concepts taught in <b>APSC 160 - Introduction to Computation</b>.